Albert0i/MoreOnQueryingChinese/README.md

 3. Tolerance in speed
 4. Effort to put

-To conclude our journey, the following table is number of sentences versus tokens in our example:
+To conclude our journey, the following table is number of sentences versus tokens in `documents.js`:

 | Sentences | Tokens |
 | -------- | -------- |